 Using this hamburger patty recipe is a good start, because there aren’t a lot of ingredients.
 When you add in other ingredients, you’re adding in other variables to the burgers which can make burger meat fall apart.
 Also, using ground beef that is too lean (95% or above) doesn’t have enough fat content in it to stay together easily.

 No, homemade burgers don’t need eggs to bind them.
-Other ground beef recipes like meatballs need eggs to help bind the ingredients because they have additional dry ingredients like bread crumbs and onions.
+Other ground beef recipes like these low carb meatballs need eggs to help bind the ingredients because they have additional dry ingredients like bread crumbs and onions.
 Using this recipe to make beef burgers does not require any eggs.
+The few ingredients is why this is a very easy burger recipe.

 So many tasty recipes with ground beef to try…

 When we have a pound of ground beef and don’t know what to do with it, some of our favorite Italian dishes are baked rigatoni with ground beef or stuffed shells with meat.
-Or brown the beef and add it to simple tomato sauce with canned tomatoes.
+Or brown the beef and add it to a simple pasta sauce.

 Final tips for making beef patties from scratch

-- Season the inside and outside of ground beef patties
+- Final reminder on how to season hamburgers… Season the inside and outside of ground beef patties.
+Not just the outside!

 - Don’t overmix the ground beef – gently combine the ingredients and form discs.